A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On Tuesday, May 26, 2026, Carlos De La Cruz, an Air Force veteran endorsed by former President Donald Trump, was projected to win the Republican runoff in the newly redrawn TX-35, defeating longtime state lawmaker John Lujan (Carlos De La Cruz).
+• On Tuesday, May 26, 2026, Carlos De La Cruz, an Air Force veteran endorsed by former President Donald Trump, was projected to win the Republican runoff in the newly redrawn Texas 35th, defeating longtime state lawmaker John Lujan (Fox News: Carlos De La Cruz).

-• The redrawn TX-35 is considered significantly more Trump-friendly than in past elections, and Carlos De La Cruz also has the backing of House Speaker Mike Johnson and Rep. Monica De La Cruz (TX-35).
+• Carlos De La Cruz also had the backing of House Speaker Mike Johnson and Rep. Monica De La Cruz, signaling strong national Republican support in the race (Fox News: Mike Johnson).

 Follow how coverage of this story developed over time